Lower Thames Crossing: History

+A crossing between Gravesend and Tilbury had been proposed as far back as the 18th century, with Ralph Dodd promoting a tunnel scheme.
+This received parliamentary approval through the Gravesend and Tilbury Tunnel Act 1799, and work began in 1800 with a vertical shaft on the Gravesend side.
+Despite the use of an early steam engine to pump water, flooding was a problem.
+This and a lack of funds led to the project being abandoned in 1802.

-An additional Thames crossing downstream from Dartford was first considered in the Roads for Prosperity white paper in 1989, noting that it would "[relieve the] east side of the M25 between Kent and Essex".
+An additional Thames crossing downstream from Dartford was considered in the Roads for Prosperity white paper in 1989, noting that it would "[relieve the] east side of the M25 between Kent and Essex".

 The Lower Thames Crossing (LTC) was recommended for further investigation in the 2002 ORBIT Multi-Model Study, which examined orbital transport problems around London.

 In 2008, Metrotidal Ltd proposed the "Medway-Canvey Island crossing", a £2–4 billion combined road and rail tunnel between Medway and Canvey Island that would include a surge-tide barrier and a tidal power plant, which was supported by Kent County Council, Essex County Council, the Thames Gateway South Essex Partnership and the Department for Transport.
 Following delays in any proposal being put forward by central government, Essex and Kent County Councils intend to create a joint proposal for the construction of a crossing.

 In January 2009, the Department for Transport published a study regarding potential ways to address capacity issues crossing the Thames.
 This included short term measures to improve the existing Dartford Crossing, as well as evaluation of future crossings in the long term.
 The study considered five corridors that could provide a future crossing of the Thames, with options A, B and C to be investigated in further detail.